 The following are the most common childhood habits.
-Below each habit you will find the four habit-breaking helpers.
+Below each habit you will find the four helpers to break annoying habits.

 Motivators: Point out sore thumb.
 Compare sore thumb with other thumb.
 Show buck teeth in mirror.
 Run fingers over protruding teeth.
 Busy bored hands.